PriceTT/iot_lab_temperature_sensor/README.md

 - Test connecting to teams (blocked by getting the correct domain)
 - ~Average temp over a period~
 - ~Send data via MMQT~
-- Random dots on screen during load (removing vcc and ground seems to work)
+- Random dots on screen during load (puttin the vcc and in the reset seems to work)
 - ~Add wifi and loading status on screen during load~
 - ~Add time to the payload~
 - Test out PI integration